rowanjb/rjb_msc_paper_code/README.md

 This repo represents the majority of my MSc research and the associated paper.
 It is cloned on both Graham (Alliance Can) and on Wessex/Carthage/Storage6 (UAlberta HPC).
+(Hence some functions are meant to be run on Graham and others on Carthage!)

 masks : contains nc files of various masks and meshes